Uatilla/42Porto_MiniRT/README.md

 - Now let’s say you have some vector and you want to know what point lies 3.5 times farther in that direction.
 - Multiplying the vector by 3.5 does just what you need.
 The 3.5 here is a scalar value because multiplying by it scales the vector (changes its length uniformly).
-- To do it, you multiply each component of the tuple by the scalar.
+- To do it, you multiply each tuple component by the scalar.
 - *tuple(1, -2, 3, -4) * 3.5 = (3.5, -7, 10.5, -14).*

 - The same works for division